-Displacement of support spaces to allow for expansion can be a clear indicator that it may be time to develop or update your master plan.
-Proactively planning for the long term enables you to have a solution in place before these spaces reach their breaking point.
+Displacement of support spaces to allow for expansion can clearly indicate that it may be time to develop or update your master plan.
+Proactively planning for the long term lets you have a solution before these spaces reach their breaking point.

 Continually modifying the same spaces year after year to address growing demands can be costly and disruptive to your operation.
 If you find this to be the case for the key areas in your facility it may be time for a master plan.

 A master plan that projects five to 10 years into the future will help you anticipate needs and make informed decisions about the expansion of key areas that meet not only this year’s needs but provide a framework for future growth.

 4. You are continually surprised when groups in your facility approach you in need of additional space or you find that the capacity of a system is not sufficient to meet growing demands.

 At a minimum, a comprehensive master plan will make everyone more aware of their space needs and potential space deficiencies.
 The master plan process will ask managers of each key area to think about their current space deficiencies as well as their projected growth needs.
 This will help to plan for future needs and decrease the number of surprises down the road.